-This research guide describes some of the major print and electronic resources for the scholarly study of advertising and public relations.
-Resources on business aspects of advertising can be found in the Marketing & Advertising Research Guide.
+This guide describes some of the major print and electronic resources for the scholarly study of advertising and public relations.

 (O’Neill Reference HF5803 .A38 2003) Provides historic surveys of leading agencies and advertisers, brand and market histories, profiles of influential men and women in advertising, overviews or advertising in different countries, and issues in the fiel